 The necklace is one of my all-time favorites.
 It is by French Kande found here, and it was a gift.
 I am wearing it with a necklace extender found here.
 I am an affiliate for French Kande.

 My updated shoe styling hacks include wearing pointed or almond toe shoes with at least a low block heel.
-The shoe or boot should always have a visible arch, not a totally flat sole.
-The color of the shoe should be close to the color of my skin when wearing summer pants and I should wear black tights with black shoes and boots in the colder months.
-Straight leg and slim fitting pants are way more flattering on my shape.
+The shoe or boot should always have a visible arch, not a fully flat sole.
+The shoe’s color should be close to the color of my skin when wearing summer pants and black tights with black shoes and boots in the colder months.
 Getting my photo taken so often shows me what works and what most certainly does not.
 Try taking a selfie of new looks before you buy them or decide to keep them.
 Mirrors lie!

 The vest was a gift from Mr. Mickey on our first Christmas together.
 I got tears in my eyes when I opened it.
 It had been many years since I had been with a man who gave me gifts.
 Similar vest here.
 The Portofino shirt was from Express last year.
-Current colors are here.
 My jeans look a little like leather ones, but they are waxed jeans from Chico’s a few years ago.
-Similar here.
-The Dooney & Bourke crossbody bag in Bordeaux is here.
+The Dooney & Bourke crossbody bag in Bordeaux is old.

 We enjoyed a beautiful Saturday afternoon on the Biltmore Estate and also visited downtown Asheville.

 The Christmas decorations are already in place at the Biltmore.